 The primary source for Islamic doctrine is the Koran, however, the Koran is not a biographical text.
 This means that it tells us very little about the historical Muhammad.
 In its final form, as we have it now, it was not completed and collected until many years after his death.
 Prior to its completion it was based primarily on oral communication and brief written records.
-Nevertheless, to actually learn about the historical Muhammad from the Koran is problematic since it holds very little information on him.
-In total it only mentions Muhammad directly four times in Surah 3:144, 33:40.
-47:2, and 48:29, and according to David Wood “the Qur’an is not biographical in nature, and it tells us practically nothing about Muhammad,” and to “learn about Muhammad, we must turn to other sources – the Hadith and the Sira literature” (1).
+Though the Koran refers to Muhammad numerous times we have very little in the way of biographical information on him, according to David Wood, “the Qur’an is not biographical in nature, and it tells us practically nothing about Muhammad,” and to “learn about Muhammad, we must turn to other sources – the Hadith and the Sira literature” (1).

 “The collection and recording of Hadith did not take place until several generations after the death of the Prophet.
 During that period the opportunities and motives for falsification were almost unlimited” (4).